isl-org/Open3D/docs/tutorial/visualization/scene_rendering.rst

 Scene Rendering
 -------------------------------------

 Open3D lets you render scenes that are heavily customized to any application using our ``rendering`` class.
-You can build a custom application using the ``gui`` class to host the rendering.
+You can build a custom application using the ``gui`` module to host the rendering.
 These classes are built to be flexible and completely extensible while providing speed and complete interaction.

 This tutorial take you through a python script that builds a rendering engine.
-The engine lets you manage all aspects of the render such as camers, gradient, material, and scenes.
-You must also review the ``GUI builder`` tutorial to understand how you can create a GUI to host the renderer.
+The engine lets you manage all aspects of the render such as cameras, gradients, materials, and scenes.
+You must also review the ``GUI`` tutorial to understand how you can create a GUI to host the renderer.
 Please refer to Open3D/python/visualization/rendering/ for complete class definition.
 You can view some examples in Open3D/examples/python/rendering/.

 Before you can render, you must have an application that can host the rendering.
-To understand how you can build an application using the ``gui`` class, see the Build GUI tutorial.
+To understand how you can build an application using the ``gui`` module, see the GUI tutorial.

 Overview